omerwe/LEAP/README.md

 ~/.local/lib/python2.7/site-packages/LEAP/
 ```

 LEAP is particularly easy to install using the [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda).
-The [numerically optimized version](http://continuum.io/blog/mkl-optimizations) of Anaconda can speed LEAP up by several orders of magnitude.
+The [numerically optimized version](http://continuum.io/blog/mkl-optimizations) of Anaconda can speed LEAP up substantially.

 Alternatively (if numerically optimized Anaconda can't be installed), for very fast performance it is recommended to have an optimized version of Numpy/Scipy [installed on your system](http://www.scipy.org/scipylib/building), using optimized numerical libraries such as [OpenBLAS](http://www.openblas.net) or [Intel MKL](https://software.intel.com/en-us/intel-mkl) (see [Compilation instructions for scipy with Intel MKL)](https://software.intel.com/en-us/articles/numpyscipy-with-intel-mkl).